Skip navigation

 What do the results mean?

 If your results are not in the normal range, it doesn't always mean that you have a medical condition that needs treatment.
-Many things can affect your results, such as certain medicines and your age, sex, and diet.
-To learn what your results mean, talk with your provider.
+Many things can affect your results, such as pregnancy, exercise, certain medicines, and your age or sex.
+Talk with your provider to learn what your results mean.

 Learn more about laboratory tests, reference ranges, and understanding results.